Paths to adventure

 Ranney Hill Trail

 Accessible by driving up the Vee Lake Road, this natural hiking trail (2.5 km) is a popular afternoon adventure.
-For the adventurous and sturdy climbers only, the summit of 75 foot Ranney Hill - an ancient volcanic plug - provides a spectacular view of the Yellowknife region.
+For the adventurous and sturdy climbers only, the summit of 75 foot Ranney Hill provides a spectacular view of the Yellowknife region.
 This trail is well traveled in the summer months only.
 The hike to the summit of Ranney Hill is unmarked but it is recommended you approach the climb from the south wall.
 You can also continue to follow the trail westerly to Martin Lake.

 Big Hill Lake